 We take E-Safety very seriously at Soar Valley College and explicitly teach it in Computing at KS3 and across the school via assemblies and a range of subjects.

-Click on the links below for further information about keeping children safe online.
+Click on the Images below for further information about keeping children safe online.

 TOP 10 TIPS FOR PARENTS